My Career Advancement Account Frequently Asked Questions for Schools

 EDUCATION AND TRAINING PLANS AND FINANCIAL ASSISTANCE

-The SECO program has up to 14 business days to approve, disapprove or defer the Education and Training Plan.
+The SECO program has up to 14 calendar days to approve, disapprove, or defer the Education and Training Plan.

-A spouse pursuing an associate degree must choose a concentration which supports a portable career field.
-The associate degree must have a clear major or concentration noted on the Education and Training Plan.
-For example, a degree in general education would not be considered a good or acceptable career choice.
-Associate degrees in general studies and liberal arts are not eligible for My Career Advancement Account Scholarship funding.
-Another example is a degree in pre-nursing where the spouse is not yet accepted and enrolled in the nursing program.
+Spouses must pursue and enroll in an associate degree program that supports a portable career field.
+The associate degree must have a clear major or concentration supporting the career field noted on the Education and Training Plan.
+The concentration or major for the associate degree cannot be in general studies or liberal arts unless there is a specific concentration, such as general studies-teaching.
+Pre-Nursing is not eligible for the My Career Advancement Account Scholarship funding.

 Once a spouse’s Education and Training Plan is approved, the spouse must apply for financial assistance.
 Financial assistance requests result in a document the school will use as the basis for an invoice.